Reviews12 min read

 Email Builder and Templates

-The drag-and-drop email editor is where most people spend their time, and honestly, it's one of Mailchimp's strongest suits.
-The builder is intuitive enough that someone who's never sent a marketing email before can get something decent-looking out the door in under an hour.
-You get 100+ pre-designed templates (though some are only available on paid plans), and the editor handles mobile preview, dark mode preview, and content blocks cleanly.
+The drag-and-drop email editor is where most people spend their time, and it's genuinely one of Mailchimp's strongest points.
+The builder is intuitive enough that someone who's never sent a marketing email before can put together something that looks professional in under an hour.
+You get 100+ pre-designed templates (though some only unlock on paid plans), and the editor handles mobile preview, dark mode preview, and content blocks without fuss.

-One thing I genuinely appreciate: the editor doesn't fight you.
-Some builders feel like you're wrestling an alligator every time you want to move a section.
+What I genuinely appreciate: the editor doesn't fight you.
+Some builders feel like you're wrestling an alligator every time you want to move a section around.
 Mailchimp's just... works.
 I've used tools that made me want to flip my desk over — this isn't one of them.

 Marketing Automation

-This is where things get interesting — and where the tier differences really start to matter.
+This is where things get interesting — and where the tier differences really matter.
 On the free plan, you get single-step automations (like a welcome email when someone subscribes).
-On paid plans, you unlock multi-step Customer Journeys, which let you build branching logic based on user behavior.
+Move to paid plans, and you unlock multi-step Customer Journeys with branching logic based on user behavior.

-The Customer Journey builder is visual and reasonably powerful.
-You can trigger emails based on purchases, clicks, date-based events, or custom tags.
-It's not quite at the level of dedicated automation tools like ActiveCampaign, but for most small businesses?
+The Customer Journey builder is visual and genuinely powerful.
+You can trigger emails based on purchases, clicks, date-based events, or custom tags you apply manually.
+It's not quite at the level of tools like ActiveCampaign, but for most small businesses?
 It's more than enough.
-Honestly, I think people over-engineer their automations anyway — a solid 3-step welcome sequence beats a 15-branch flowchart nobody maintains.
+And honestly, I think people over-engineer their automations anyway — a solid 3-step welcome sequence beats a 15-branch flowchart nobody maintains.

 Audience Segmentation

-Mailchimp's segmentation has improved significantly over the past couple of years.
-You can segment by purchase behavior, email engagement, predicted demographics (like age range and gender, which Mailchimp estimates from data), location, and custom tags you apply manually.
-The predictive segmentation is a paid feature and — look, I'll be upfront — it's genuinely useful if you have a larger list with varied customer types.
+Segmentation has improved noticeably over the last couple of years.
+You can segment by purchase behavior, email engagement, predicted demographics (like age range and gender, which Mailchimp estimates), location, and custom tags.
+The predictive segmentation is a paid feature, and it's legitimately useful if you have a larger list with different customer types.
 It's not magic, but it saves real time.

 Landing Pages and Forms

 You can build unlimited landing pages on all plans, including free.
-They're not the most flexible pages in the world (you won't be building complex sales funnels here), but they're clean, connect directly to your email list, and are fast to set up.
-For a simple lead magnet or event signup, they do the job without any fuss.
+They're not the most flexible (you won't be building complex sales funnels here), but they're clean, connect directly to your email list, and are fast to set up.
+For a simple lead magnet or event signup, they handle the job just fine.

 Analytics and Reporting

-The reporting dashboard has gotten a real upgrade over the last couple of years.
-You get open rates, click rates, revenue tracking (if you connect an e-commerce store), unsubscribe trends, and comparative data showing how your campaigns benchmark against industry averages.
+The reporting dashboard has gotten a real upgrade recently.
+You get open rates, click rates, revenue tracking (if you connect an e-commerce store), unsubscribe trends, and how your campaigns stack up against industry averages.
 That benchmarking feature is underrated — it's genuinely helpful to know whether your 22% open rate is great or mediocre for your specific industry.
 Most platforms just show you your numbers and leave you guessing.

 E-Commerce Integrations

-If you're running an online store, Mailchimp's e-commerce features are worth paying close attention to.
+If you're running an online store, Mailchimp's e-commerce features deserve close attention.
 The Shopify and WooCommerce integrations sync your product catalog, order history, and customer data automatically.
-You can send abandoned cart emails, post-purchase follow-ups, and product recommendation campaigns without any manual data work.
+You can send abandoned cart emails, post-purchase follow-ups, and product recommendation campaigns without any manual data juggling.
 This is honestly where Mailchimp earns its keep for e-commerce brands — the automation that runs in the background while you're doing everything else.

 AI-Powered Tools

-Mailchimp has been leaning into AI features hard since 2024, and by 2026, there are a few things worth mentioning.
-The Content Optimizer gives you suggestions for improving email copy based on engagement data.
+Mailchimp has been leaning into AI features hard since 2024, and by 2026, there's a lot worth mentioning.
+The Content Optimizer gives suggestions for improving email copy based on engagement data.
 The Subject Line Helper uses AI to predict performance.
-There's also a generative AI writing assistant baked into the email editor now.
-Are these features game-changers?
-Not exactly — and I'd say the "AI-powered everything" trend in marketing tools is a little overrated across the board.
-But they're useful guardrails, especially if copywriting isn't your strong suit.
+There's also a generative AI writing assistant baked into the email editor.
+Are these game-changers?
+Not really — and I'll say the "AI-powered everything" trend in marketing tools is a little overstated overall.
+But they're useful guardrails, especially if copywriting isn't your strength.

 Website Builder

 Yes, Mailchimp has a full website builder now.
-It's basic — don't expect Webflow here — but it lets you put up a simple business site that integrates directly with your email list and store.
-For a brand-new business that just needs a web presence and a way to collect emails, this is a surprisingly convenient bundle.
+It's basic — don't expect Webflow here — but it lets you put up a simple business site that connects directly to your email list and store.
+For a brand-new business that just needs a web presence and a way to collect emails, this is surprisingly convenient.
 Not a replacement for a real website, but a solid placeholder.

 Mailchimp Pricing in 2026

-Here's where I need to be upfront with you: Mailchimp's pricing has gotten complicated, and it scales with your contact count, which means costs can creep up faster than you expect.
+Here's where I need to be upfront: Mailchimp's pricing has gotten complicated, and it scales with your contact count, which means costs can jump faster than you expect.

 Plan Monthly Price (500 contacts) Key Limits